Back

 Surprise twist – there was no mobile app

-A year later we met again — they asked us to develop the EvTrip mobile app.
-We were surprised to find out that rather than build a mobile app (for which we made the design) they developed a web app.
+A year later, we met again — they asked us to develop the EvTrip mobile app.
+We were surprised to find out that rather than building a mobile app (which we made the design for), they developed a web app.

-It turned out that their team only consisted of a web-developer and a Java developer who worked part-time.
-The Java dev even made a first version of the product, but then just disappeared.
+It turned out that their team only consisted of a web developer and a Java developer who worked part-time.
+The Java dev even made the first version of the product, but then just disappeared.
 We don’t know why they decided not to search for a new developer.
-Maybe they wanted to take the easiest route — that’s why they developed the web app.
+Maybe they wanted to take the easiest route — that’s why they developed a web app.
 The design was as close to our templates as possible.

 Anyway, they promised investors to develop the mobile app, not a web one, that’s why the investors didn’t want to submit a new tranche.
 It was a classic tale for us: time and money are running out, and the app really needs to be done.